vatsalya-gupta/bgutbook/manuscript/part_2_regular_expressions/chapter_201_regular_expressions_1_single_characters.md

 HTTP/1.1
 ```

 matches only those separated by a literal dot.
 Pay attention that the dot can be a punctuation mark, a decimal point, or have any other meaning.
-Regular expressions don't know anythign about the text that you are parsing, they just consider pure characters.
+Regular expressions don't know anything about the text that you are parsing, they just consider pure characters.

-THe other important tool that can use regular expressions is `sed`, that we already met twice in the previous chapters.
+The other important tool that can use regular expressions is `sed`, that we already met twice in the previous chapters.
 To activate them in `sed` you need to use the `-r` option, and this makes the search pattern in an `s/` command a regular expression.

 ``` sh
 $ head examples.txt | sed -r s,".g","--",g